 Question 21/16 summary

 Q21/16 and Q22/16 met jointly for six quarters under the chairmanship of Mr Noah Luo.
 Updated Question text for a new Q21/16 (merged from current Q21/16, Q22/16 and Q24/16) was carefully reviewed.
 In visual surveillance, five contributions were reviewed.
 The initial texts for two new work items H.IVSreqs and H.VSMprot were adopted.
-Some new materials were brought forward for H.VSMarch which were accepted.
-H.VSprot was moved for consent at this SG16 meeting as ITU-T H.627 after incorporating minor editorial changes.
-The question did not prepare any outgoing LSs and is planning to hold one interim meeting.
+Some new materials were brought forward for H.VSMarch, which were accepted.
+H.VSprot was moved for Consent at this SG16 meeting as ITU-T H.627 after incorporating minor editorial changes.
+The Question did not prepare any outgoing LSs and is planning to hold one interim meeting.

 Question 22/16 summary

 Q21/16 and Q22/16 jointly met for six quarters under the chairmanship of Mr Noah Luo (also as acting rapporteur of Q21/16).
 Updated Question text for a new Q21/16 (merged from current Q21/16, Q22/16 and Q24/16) was carefully reviewed.
-In LIMS, two contributions were reviewed with new materials being accepted.
-The experts agreed to create a new work item to study generic networked based location information conversion (F.NBLICreqs).
-The question did not prepare any outgoing LSs and is planning to hold one interim meeting.
+In LIMS, two contributions were reviewed with new materials and accepted.
+The experts agreed to create a new work item to study generic network-based location information conversion (F.NBLICreqs).
+The Question did not prepare any outgoing LSs and is planning to hold one interim meeting.

 Question 24/16 summary

 Question 24/16 held three sessions and reviewed three contributions at the meeting.
-The Question has intensively reviewed the draft new Recommendation MOCC "Requirements of multimedia optimization control components", and decided to submit it for Consent at this meeting (as ITU-T F.746).
+The Question intensively reviewed the draft new Recommendation F.746 (ex F.MOCC) "Requirements of multimedia optimization control components", and decided to submit it for Consent at this meeting.
 The Question also made some progress in the development of F.UDExch "User data exchange between functional components in network entities or terminals”.
-Since there is not enough participation onwork item H.SA&TCFC, the Question agreed to stop the work on the item of H.SA&TCFC “Service Awareness and Traffic Control Functional Component” at this meeting.
+Since there is not enough participation in the discussion on the work item H.SA&TCFC, the Question agreed to stop work on H.SA&TCFC “Service Awareness and Traffic Control Functional Component” at this meeting.

 Question 24/16 received the Question reorganization proposal from Uzbekistan.
-It was noted that this issue has been discussed in the previous SG16 meetings and the Working Party 2/16 already has a plan, soso Question 24/16 has not taken any action on this proposal.
+It was noted that this issue was discussed at the previous SG16 meeting and the Working Party 2/16 already has a plan, and thus Question 24/16 has not taken any action on this proposal.

 Question 25/16 summary

 Question 25/16 discussed 24 Contributions and eight Liaison Statements.
-During the meeting, Q25/16 agreed to submit five draft Recommendations for Consent at the SG16 Closing Plenary.
-Q25/16 made progress on six draft Recommendations.
-In addition, Q25/16 decided to start four new work items including H.IoT-reqts ((Common service requirements for Internet of Things (IoT) applications and services)), H.USN-WQA ((Requirements of water quality assessment services in USN)), H.IoT-ID ((Requirements and common characteristics of IoT identifier for IoT service)) and H.WoT-SA ((Web of Things service architecture).).
-(H.USN-WQA, H.IoT-ID and H.WoT-SA were accepted at the last Rapporteur meeting in February).
+During the meeting, Q25/16 agreed to submit five draft new Recommendations for Consent at the SG16 Closing Plenary.
+Q25/16 made progress in the work on six draft new Recommendations.
+In addition, Q25/16 decided to start four new work items including H.IoT-Reqts “Common service requirements for Internet of Things (IoT) applications and services”, H.USN-WQA “Requirements of water quality assessment services in USN”, H.IoT-ID “Requirements and common characteristics of IoT identifier for IoT service” and H.WoT-SA “Web of Things service architecture”(H.USN-WQA, H.IoT-ID, and H.WoT-SA were accepted at the last Rapporteur meeting in February).
 At the meeting, Q25/16 produced 15 output documents including the meeting report, the revised text of on-going draft Recommendations and two outgoing Liaison Statements.

 Question 27/16 summary

-At this meeting, Question 27/16 reviewed vehicle telecommunications related work including the work in Focus Groups, ITU-T Study Groups and other Standards Development Organizations.
+At this meeting, Question 27/16 reviewed vehicle telecommunications related work including the work in Focus Groups, ITU-T Study Groups, and other Standards Development Organizations.
 The Question advanced the work on the draft new Recommendations F.VGP-REQ "Service and functional requirements of vehicle gateway platforms" and F.VGP-FAM "Functional architecture model of vehicle gateway platforms".
 Q27/16 does not plan to hold any interim Rapporteurs meeting and did not prepare any outgoing liaison statements.

 Question 28/16 summary